Michael Bridges: Newcastle Jets

 On 25 September 2009, it was confirmed that Bridges was trialling with the Newcastle Jets with a view to earn a six-month contract at the club.
 He announced on Fox Sports' Matchday Saturday program that, if all went well, he and Jets coach, Branko Čulina would sit down and discuss a contract.
 Bridges signed a contract to play for the Jets for the remainder of the 2009–10 season on 30 September.

 In his first game for the Jets, a 1–1 draw with Adelaide United at Hindmarsh Stadium on 5 October, Bridges set up Korean midfielder Song Jin-Hyung for the opening goal of the match in the sixth minute.
 He managed to last for around 80 minutes before being replaced by Sasho Petrovski.
 Branko Čulina expressed his surprise that Bridges had lasted so long and suggested that he would only improve as he continued to increase his match-fitness.
 On 23 October, Bridges scored his first goal for the Jets, netting the opener in the team's 2–1 home win over their derby rivals, the Central Coast Mariners.
 It was the Jets' first victory after a six-game winless streak.

 He scored again in the 50th minute after finishing a precise through-ball from Matt Thompson, and in turn set up Thompson for the decisive goal of the match in the 58th minute before being substituted a minute later in light of a recent hamstring injury.
-Following the Sydney match, which saw the Jets notch up their first ever win against their big-city rivals at the Sydney Football Stadium, Bridges pledged his commitment to the club by signing a two-year extension to his contract on 2 December which will see him play with the Jets until the end of the 2011–12 A-League season.
+Following the Sydney match, which saw the Jets notch up their first ever win against their big-city rivals at the Sydney Football Stadium, Bridges pledged his commitment to the club by signing a two-year extension to his contract on 2 December which would see him play with the Jets until the end of the 2011–12 A-League season.

 On 22 July 2010, Bridges was named captain of the Newcastle Jets alongside defender Ljubo Miličević who was named the vice-captain thereby becoming the first international captain in the club's history.
 On 29 April 2011, Bridges announced his retirement from his playing career following a knee injury, taking on a new role with owners of the Newcastle Jets, Tinkler Sports Group.

 Return from retirement

-On 7 November 2011, Bridges returned from retirement signing a contract with the Jets until the end of the 2011–12 season.
+On 7 November 2011, Bridges returned from retirement, signing a contract with the Jets until the end of the 2011–12 season.
 Bridges then played his first game back against Melbourne Victory which the Jets won 3–0.
 Bridges scored his first goal after his return to football in a 3–0 win over Melbourne Heart.
 Since then he has been a starter in the attacking midfield role.
 On 14 March 2013, Bridges extended his contract with the Jets for another season.
-Bridges' agreement includes involvement with the Emerging Jets program in the off-season.
+Bridges' agreement included involvement with the Emerging Jets program in the off-season.
 Bridges followed up this extension by scoring a goal in 1–1 draw with Adelaide United the following day.